Rahix/tbot/doc/configuration.rst

 ::

     cfg["tbot"] = {
-        # Where tbot should store it's files on the lab host
+        # Where tbot should store it's files on the labhost
         # (This is not enforced in any way)
         "workdir": "/home/me/tbotdir",
     }